WingOfAzrael/ParsingBloom/README.md

 Version: 0.2.1

 ParsingBloom is a proof-of-concept pipeline that turns banking emails into analytics-ready transaction records.
 The whole idea of ParsingBloom is to showcase the use of open-source transformer-based models (LLMs) in the context of building automated data pipelines that produce analytics-ready data.
+The key considerations:

-The key consideration is that the system should provide deterministic parsing of either email bodies or invoices into datasets.
+1. The system should provide deterministic parsing of information.
+The systems reliability depends almost entirely on this determinism.
+2. Connector abstraction so you can plug in Gmail, banking APIs, etc (Gmail currently integrated, the rest is a work-in-progress)
+3. Hybrid LLM-first + regex-fallback for maximum extraction reliability

+The systems integration of LLMs means that, as capabilities of these models improve, so do the parsing abilities of ParsingBloom.
+In a sense, its current capabilities grow, and new ones may emerge.
+Emergence is the higher order ontological layer.
+Failure for the LLMs to parse information rely on a fail-safe regex layer.
+This provides the deterministic safety net to guide the system.
+Reduction is the lower order ontological layer.

+The merger of these layers defines the philosophy of this system.
+A blend of dreams and confinement.

 ## Quick start